-The proposed bill aims to enhance labor protections for domestic workers in Washington State by amending existing laws and introducing new regulations.
-It defines key terms such as "domestic worker," "hiring entity," and "casual labor," while outlining the rights and responsibilities of both domestic workers and their employers.
-The bill mandates that hiring entities pay domestic workers at least the minimum wage and provide overtime compensation for hours worked beyond 40 in a week.
-It also requires written agreements detailing employment terms, including pay rates and work schedules, and mandates a minimum notice period before termination.
-Additionally, the bill prohibits practices that create a hostile work environment and establishes a framework for enforcement through the Department of Labor and Industries.
+The proposed bill seeks to enhance labor protections for domestic workers in Washington State by amending existing laws and introducing new regulations.
+It defines essential terms such as "domestic worker," "hiring entity," and "casual labor," while outlining the rights and responsibilities of both domestic workers and their employers.
+Key provisions include mandating that hiring entities pay domestic workers at least the minimum wage, provide overtime compensation for hours worked beyond 40 in a week, and create written agreements that detail employment terms.
+The bill also prohibits practices that create a hostile work environment and establishes a framework for enforcement, allowing the Department of Labor and Industries to investigate complaints and impose penalties for violations.

 Statutes affected: Original bill: 49.60.230